joshuahwfwEE/xilinx-csi-subsystem-loopback/README.md

 bit[63:48]: the 16-bit Word Count (WC):
-In the MIPI CSI-2 specification, it defines the number of 8-bit data words in the Data Payload between the end of the Packet Header and the start of the Packet Footer.
+In the MIPI CSI-2 specification,
+it defines the number of 8-bit data words in the Data Payload between the end of the Packet Header and the start of the Packet Footer.
 No Packet Header, Packet Footer, or Packet Filler bytes will be included in the WC.

-MIPI CSI-2 TX Subsystem users needs to set the WC value correctly for a correct Subsystem operation.
+Hence users needs to set the WC value correctly for a correct Subsystem operation in MIPI CSI-2 TX Subsystem.

 The receiver side uses the WC value to determine the end of the Packet Payload.
 Because the MIPI CSI-2 TX Subsystem is transmitting video line-data as a single long packet, WC can be calculated as follows: